euforia/webvirtmgr/README.md

 webvirtmgr
 ==========

-Contains the RPM for webvirtmgr (under rpms) created by retspen.
-It provides a default webvirtmgr.conf and takes care of the required pre-requisites.
+This aims to simplify the install process of retspen's webvirtmgr by providing an RPM for the install.
+It provides a default webvirtmgr.conf apache configuration file and installs pre-requisites/dependencies.

 Here is the overall flow of the RPM: